hnes/libaco/README.md

 It would be very helpful to read the corresponding API implementation in the source code simultaneously when you are reading the following API description of libaco since the source code is pretty clear and easy to understand.
 And it is also recommended to read all the [tutorials](#tutorials) before reading the API document.

+Note: The version control of libaco follows the spec: [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).
+So the API in the following list have the compatibility guarantee.
+(Please note that there is no such guarantee for the API no in the list.)

 ## aco_thread_init

 ```c